athewsey/sagemaker-studio-lifecycle-config-examples/README.md

-# SageMaker Studio Lifecycle Configuration Samples
+# (CUSTOM) SageMaker Studio Lifecycle Configuration Samples

+> ⚠️ This `custom` branch is a holding ground for scripts & tools that I've found useful but aren't quite ready for (or am not planning to PR to) the upstream repository.
+Use with caution & don't merge into `main`!

+### Custom/Non-Standard Scripts

+* [custom-dns-fix](scripts/custom-dns-fix) - A horrible temporary workaround for a broken VPC DNS environment.
+You don't want to use this.

 ### Overview